Garlic Pork Stir-Fry Freezer Meal

 - 4 teaspoons minced garlic

-- 1 large green bell pepper, cut into 2-inch pieces
+- 1 green bell pepper cut into 2-inch pieces or diced

-- 1 large red bell pepper, cut into 2-inch pieces
+- 1 red bell pepper cut into 2-inch pieces or diced

 Preparing For the Freezer: